tmyqlfpir/NotBlood/README.txt

 * SNEAKYFU - Proned shotgun/tommy gun cultists only

 ### Additional randomizer seed cheats
-* GHSTBSTR - Turn phantoms into bats
+* GHSTBSTR - No phantoms
-* NOHANDS! - Turn hands into bats
+* NOHANDS! - No hands
-* SAFEWATR - Turn hands/gill beasts into bats
+* SAFEWATR - No hands/gill beasts
-* PESTCTRL - Turn rats/hands/spiders into bats
+* PESTCTRL - No rats/hands/spiders
-* IH8PETS! - Turn rats/hands/spiders/hell hounds into bats
+* IH8PETS! - No rats/hands/spiders/hell hounds

 ### Installing
 1. Extract NotBlood to a new directory